I meditate. I practice yoga. I eat clean. But it’s not enough. I need to also turn off, tune out and go dark.

 Chronic stress depletes our brains of gray matter, as does the constant use of phones and tablets and computer screens on a daily basis.
 It also increases cortisol, the primary stress hormone, which if chronically elevated suppresses the immune system, causes sleep disturbances, increases blood sugar, contributes to abdominal weight gain, and even increases blood pressure.

 Stress also speeds up the enzyme aromatase, which converts testosterone to estrogen, increasing hormonal imbalances like PMS (think irritability breast tenderness and bloating) and leading to weight gain around the hips and thighs.
 Excess estrogen also contributes to conditions like uterine fibroids and endometriosis, and lower testosterone can make it harder to retain lean muscle mass.

-Sensory deprivation like today’s bathtub float is one way of ensuring you spend more than just a minute or two experiencing total quiet and deep relaxation.
-If you do this regularly you stimulate the vagus nerves which relax the body, improve digestion, lower cortisol and thereby slow down aromatase.
+Sensory deprivation—like my bathtub float—is one way of ensuring you spend more than just a minute or two experiencing total quiet and deep relaxation.
+If you do this regularly you stimulate the vagus nerves which relax the body, improve digestion, lower cortisol, and thereby slow down aromatase.

-If reading this is causing a bell to go off somewhere that perhaps you need a little more relaxation in your life, I recommend doing Parsley’s 7 Day Detox program which helps you eliminate inflammatory foods, rebuild your core nutrient base with supplements, and focus for a week on healing and restoring your body.
+If reading this is causing a bell to go off somewhere that perhaps you need a little more relaxation in your life, I recommend trying Parsley Health’s free 5 Day Reset program which helps you de-bloat, develop a mindfulness practice, and focus for a few days on healing and restoring your body.

-As part of your 7 day plan, I highly recommend making meditation part of every day, and making a sensory deprivation experience happen at least once.
+As part of the 5 Day Reset, try making a sensory deprivation experience happen at least once.
+(Parsley Health members get a discount at some of our favorite floatation spots.)
 You’ll be surprised at how quickly your body can reset and restore when you make deep relaxation part of the program.